 CRUD Statements «Prev Next»

-In this lesson you will learn how to update data, using values or conditions in another table.
-As with the INSERT statement, you will use the FROM clause in your statement.
+In this lesson, you will learn how to update data in one table using values or conditions from another table.
+Similar to the INSERT statement, you will use the FROM clause in your statement.

 Widget Sales Service